Key Takeaways

 How to Avoid

-- Politely decline unsolicited photo services — take your own photos or ask a fellow tourist to help
+- Politely decline unsolicited photo services — take your own photos or ask a fellow tourist to help.

-- Never accept a 'free' photo from a stranger with a professional camera — the demand for payment will follow
+- Never accept a 'free' photo from a stranger with a professional camera — the demand for payment will follow.

-- Buy souvenirs from established shops, not boardwalk vendors — counterfeit goods may be confiscated by customs
+- Buy souvenirs from established shops, not boardwalk vendors — counterfeit goods may be confiscated by customs.

-- If a vendor becomes aggressive, walk toward a lifeguard station or populated area and report to park rangers
+- If a vendor becomes aggressive, walk toward a lifeguard station or populated area and report to park rangers.

-- San Diego's beaches are patrolled by lifeguards and park rangers who can assist with aggressive vendor situations
+- San Diego's beaches are patrolled by lifeguards and park rangers who can assist with aggressive vendor situations.

-A tourist driving through the Gaslamp Quarter was approached by a man in a vest directing cars into what appeared to be a valet parking area.
-He paid $30 and received a handwritten ticket.
-When he returned hours later, the 'valet' was gone — it was a public lot with an automated kiosk that charged $15.
-There was no valet service; the man simply pocketed the money and handed out worthless tickets.
-Separately, the City of San Diego issued a formal scam alert after fraudulent parking ticket texts surged in early 2025.
-NBC San Diego reported that scammers sent texts mimicking official parking notices with links to phishing websites designed to steal credit card information.
-SanDiegoVille confirmed that the fake texts used the city's logo and formatting but directed victims to non-.gov websites.
-The city explicitly stated it does not send parking ticket notifications via text message.
+When he returns hours later, the 'valet' is gone.
+The lot was a public self-park with an automated kiosk charging $15 — there was no valet service at all, just a man in a vest pocketing cash and handing out worthless tickets.
+Separately, the City of San Diego issued a formal scam alert after fraudulent parking ticket texts surged in early 2025: NBC San Diego reported scammers sending texts mimicking official parking notices with links to phishing websites designed to steal credit card data.
+SanDiegoVille confirmed the fake texts used the city's logo and formatting but directed victims to non-.gov websites.
+The city explicitly states it does not send parking ticket notifications via text message.

 Red Flags